spapas/spapas.github.io/content/easy-immutable-objects.rst

 :summary: How to avoid mutations in your objects and a poor man's lens!
 :status: draft

-With the rise of Redux_ and other similar frameworks (e.g Hyperapp_), i.e frameworks that try to be a little more *functional* (functional as in functional programming), a new problem was introduced to Javascript programmers (at least to those that weren't familair with functional programming): How to keep their application's state "immutable".
+With the rise of Redux_ and other similar Javascript frameworks (e.g Hyperapp_) that try to be a little more *functional* (functional as in functional programming), a new problem was introduced to Javascript programmers (at least to those that weren't familair with functional programming): How to keep their application's state "immutable".

 Immutable means that the state should be an object that does not change (mutates) - instead of changing it, Redux needs the state object to be `created from the beginning`_.

 So when something happens in your application you need to discard the existing state object and create a new one from scratch by modifying and copying the previous state values.
 This is easy
-in most toy-apps that are used when introducing the concept for example if your state is ``{counter: 0}`` then you could just define the reducer for the ``ADD`` action (i.e when the user clicks the ``+`` button) like this:
+in most toy-apps that are used when introducing the concept, for example if your state is ``{counter: 0}`` then you could just define the reducer for the ``ADD`` action (i.e when the user clicks the ``+`` button) like this:

 .. code-block:: javascript